-The consequences of the forecast changes are a reduction in the proportion of parents and homebuilders (35 to 39) from 20.8% to 19.6% of the population and a substantial increase in the proportion of over 70-year old residents from 9.0% to 15.4% of the population.
+The consequences of the forecast changes are a reduction in the proportion of parents and homebuilders (35 to 39) from 20% to 19.8% of the population and a substantial increase in the proportion of over 70-year old residents from 12.3% to 14.6% of the population.

-This is illustrated in Figure 3.6 and 3.7.
+This is illustrated in Table 1.6.

-Figure 1.6: City of Kalamunda: Population change by service age cohort (proportion of total)
+Table 1.6: City of Kalamunda: Population change by service age cohort.